mark-magic/mark-magic/packages/website/docs/en/book.md

 ## Local Build and Test

-After the local build is complete, you can preview it locally.
+After the local build is completed, you can preview it locally.

 ```sh
 npx mark-magic
 npx live-server dist/docs
 ```

-## Set Base Path for Deployment
+## Set Base Path

-By default, we assume that the site will be deployed at the root path of the domain `/`.
-If the site will be served on a subpath, e.g., <https://mywebsite.com/blog/>, then the `base` option of the `plugin-docs` plugin in _mark-magic.config.yaml_ needs to be set to `'/blog/'`.
+By default, we assume that the website will be deployed on the root path `/` of the domain.
+If the website will be served on a subpath like <https://mywebsite.com/blog/>, then you need to set the `base` option of the `plugin-docs` plugin in _mark-magic.config.yaml_ to `'/blog/'`.

-Example: If using Github Pages and deploying to `user.github.io/repo/`, then set `base` to `/repo/`.
+For example, if you are using Github Pages and deploying to `user.github.io/repo/`, then set `base` to `/repo/`.

 ```yaml
 # mark-magic.config.yaml